Synchronised swimming: Canada

-In Canada, as of 2010, synchronized swimming has an age-based structure system with age groups 10 & under, 12 & under, and 13–15 for the provincial levels.
+In Canada, as of 2010, synchronised swimming has an age-based structure system with age groups 10 & under, 12 & under, and 13–15 for the provincial levels.
 There is also a skill level which is 13–15 and juniors (16–18) known as national stream, as well as competition at the Masters and University levels.
 The 13–15 age group and 16–18 age group are national stream athletes that align with international age groups – 15 and Under and Junior (16–18) and Senior (18+) level athletes.
 Wildrose age group is for competitors before they reach 13–15 national stream.
 Wildrose ranges from Tier 8 and under 16 and over provincial/wildrose.
 These are also competitive levels.
 Recreational levels, called "stars", also exist.
 Synchro Canada requires that a competitor must pass Star 3 before entering Tier 1.
 To get into a Tier a swimmer must take a test for that Tier.
 In these tests, the swimmer must be able to perform the required movements for the level.
 (Canada no longer uses Tiers as a form of level placement).
 The Canadian University synchronised swimming League (CUASL) is intended for Canadian Swimmers who wish to continue their participation in the sport during their university studies, as well as offering a "Novice" category for those new to the sport.
 Traditionally, the top teams hail from McGill University, the University of Ottawa, and the University of British Columbia.